Lysxia/advent-of-coq-2021/README.md

 opam install coq-stdpp

 # Run

 cd src/

+# Run Day 01
 ./a.sh aoc01.v aoc01_input.txt solve12  # Pair of answers for Day 1: Part One and Part Two

+# Run all days (this will take a big few minutes)
+sh ./runall.sh
 ```

 ## Notes